happybearday/BearJsKit/README.md

 # BearJs Kit

 My personal ExpressJs/TypeScript starter kit.
-The starter will be improve in the Future.
+The starter will be improved in the Future.

 ### Specificity